Last updated on August 13th, 2025 at 10:42 am

 (i) Enhanced Mood.
 Exercise increases the supply of certain neurotransmitters in the brain that keep one happy as well as boosting endorphins which are ‘feel-good’ chemicals.
 These chemicals help in uplifting the mood, thereby reducing depression.

 (v) Keep Mentally Fit.
 Regular exercise prevents degenerative diseases that occur with age.
 This prevents cognitive decline by keeping the brain healthy.
-As a result, a person doing regular exercises is mentally fit.
+As a result, a person doing regular exercise is mentally fit.

 4. What are the reasons behind doing exercises?